mbergins/focal_adhesions/README.txt

 	statistical analysis is in this folder

-In addition to the programs in the src folder, I also expect that you have working installations of MATLAB and R.
+In addition to the programs in the src folder, I also expect that you have working installations of MATLAB and R. There are also several needed perl libraries, all of which can be installed from CPAN:

+	-Benchmark
+	-Config::General
+	-Cwd
+	-Data::Dumper
+	-File::Basename
+	-File::Copy
+	-File::Find
+	-File::Find::Rule
+	-File::Path
+	-File::Spec::Functions
+	-File::Temp
+	-Getopt::Long
+	-IO::File
+	-IO::Handle
+	-Image::ExifTool
+	-Math::Matlab::Local
+	-Math::Matrix
+	-Math::Trig
+	-POSIX
+	-Statistics::Descriptive
+	-Statistics::Distributions
+	-Storable
+	-Text::CSV::Simple

-There is a master control script that should be used to process your image, located at 'src/scripts/build_all_images.pl'.
-It expects a single command line parameter, namely a config file.
+There is a master control script that should be used to process your images, located at 'src/scripts/build_all_images.pl'.
+It expects a single command line parameter, a config file.
 In order to get started a sample data set has been provided.
 This zip file should be unzipped into the data directory.
 Working from the 'src/scripts' directory, exclude the command:

 	./build_all_results.pl -cfg ../../data/config/FA_default.cfg